sunsided/generational-vector-rs/README.md

 # A generational indexing-based Vector

-This crates provides a vector type that uses generational indexes to access its elements.
-The vector is backed by a _free_ list to keep track of reusable holes after element removal.
+This crates provides a vector type that uses generational indices to access its elements.
+The addition of a generation counter to an index allows for invalidation of stale references to previously deleted vector entries.

+The vector itself is backed by a _free_ list to keep track of reusable holes after element removal.

 ```rust